Nwafor-Onyebuchi/JS/README.md

 ### Task 1: Basic Number Comparison
+**Write a JavaScript program that checks if a given number is positive, negative, or zero.**

 **Steps**:
 1. Initialize a variable `number` and assign it a value.
 2. Write an `if` statement to check if `number` is greater than 0.